top of page

 Most likely it is a combination of these theories that helps us understand the power and effectiveness of EMDR.

 YES!
 There is significant evidence that EMDR is an effective therapy for helping with symptoms of complex PTSD.
-Our therapists are trained in working with Complex PTSD.
-They may adapt standard protocol of EMDR and also spend time working with clients to develop and identify coping skills for emotional regulation.
+Our therapists are trained in working with Complex Trauma using a variety of different therapies and approaches including parts work, DBT, the Flash Technique and mindfulness and compassion approaches.
+They may adapt standard protocol of EMDR for Complex Trauma and also spend time working with clients to develop and identify coping skills for emotional regulation.

 We place a significant emphasis on building trust between the therapist and client and ensure client choice and collaboration when doing trauma work together.